qlyoung/lagopus/README.md

 ## Todo

+Complicated:

+- Lagopus cannot distribute multithreaded / multiprocess jobs across nodes.
+  Distribution is at the job level; a single job is always contained to a single node (but not vice versa).
+This means a small cluster where each node has a high CPU count is preferable to a larger cluster of smaller nodes.

+- Lagopus depends on the existence of an NFS share external to itself to store job data.
+This isn't really a limitation, but it slightly complicates initial setup.

+- Lagopus runs on Kubernetes, which can be a significant barrier for people who aren't familiar with it.

+Planned:

 - ~~Backtrace collection~~ Done
 - ~~Job monitoring~~ Done
 - ~~Job input validation~~ Done
-- Source coverage analysis
+- Source-based code coverage viewer
 - Better deployment process
 - Job tags
 - CLI client
 - Corpus management
+- More fuzzers
+- Performance audit
+- Security (always last :-)

+Wishlist:

 - Docker-compose support
 - Reduce k8s tendrils
 - Reduce vendored code
-- Python support
-- More fuzzers
-- Performance audit
-- Security (always last :-)
+- Support for interpreted targets
+- Support for non-x64 targets

 ## Dev Notes